 TriNet can provide premium-level benefits packages from a range of leading insurance providers, like Aetna, Blue Cross Blue Shield, Transamerica, and Aflac.
 Available types of insurance include medical, dental, vision, life, disability, retirement, commuter, and other voluntary benefits.
 Of course, TriNet also takes responsibility for benefits administration and compliance, including relevant requirements for ACA, COBRA, disability, and state filings.

 In addition to ensuring that your employees are paid on time via direct deposit, TriNet’s cloud-based payroll software offers e-stubs, electronic W-2 preparation and delivery, and the ability to view automatically updated estimated invoices.
 Employees can enroll in direct deposit, view pay stubs, track their paid time off, and more through their employee-facing self-service portal.
 TriNet also handles payroll tax withholdings and filings, as well as managing unemployment taxes and claims.
-Consult our guide to TriNet payroll if you’re interested in learning the ins and outs of this aspect of the PEO’s services.

 Risk mitigation is one of the most valuable benefits of working with a PEO—unless you’re specially trained, or take the time to educate yourself, it’s extremely difficult (and risky) to navigate the myriad compliance regulations attendant to being an employer.
 TriNet highlights their risk mitigation assistance, which extends across all their services.
 Their software and in-house team of specialists ensure that you’re compliant with payroll, benefits, ACA, and workers comp administration and taxes, and they also offer an employment practices risk management training program that helps you prevent employer liabilities.
 TriNet can also provide support if an insurance claim is filed against your business.